 How to write a vision statement

 Now that you have a mission, it’s time to create a vision statement.
-Your vision should be what it looks like when your mission is accomplished.
-Some tips for when you’re crafting your business vision:
+Your vision should be what it looks like when your mission is accomplished — the destination you’re working toward.
+Here are some tips for crafting your business vision:

 Make sure your vision stays aligned with the other important guiding business documents you’ve generated.
 If you’re a CPG company and one of your core values is supporting organic farmers and heirloom agriculture, you’ll have to be realistic about the scale you’ll be able to achieve in your business; you won’t be able to become Nabisco unless you deviate from a core value.
 It’s better to stick to your core values to create your vision to stay aligned with what drew your customers and employees to you in the first place.